Wild genus-zero quantum de Rham spaces

 whose kernel is sometimes referred to as the \emph{Birkhoff} subgroup.
-(The notation avoids conflicts with Borel subgroups.)
-Moreover, the given splitting $\mb C \hra \ms O$ induces an analogous one $\mb C \hra \ms O_s$,\fn{ Making $\ms O_s$ into a \emph{finite-dimensional} $\mb C$-algebra, so that $G_s$ can also be regarded as a complex (affine) algebraic group; the notation will not distinguish the two structures.} whence a semidirect factorization $G_s \simeq G \lts \on{Bir}_s$--- which is tacit in what follows.
+Moreover, the given splitting $\mb C \hra \ms O$ induces an analogous one $\mb C \hra \ms O_s$,\fn{ Making $\ms O_s$ into a \emph{finite-dimensional} algebra, so that $G_s$ can also be regarded as an algebraic group; the notation will not distinguish the two structures.}~whence a semidirect factorization $G_s \simeq G \lts \on{Bir}_s$.
 Infinitesimally, this yields a Lie-algebra decomposition